ishar19/backend/README.md

 ## Clone and Setup

-Use the following commands to clone the project, navigate to the project directory, getting the dependencies and then finally running the FastAPI app locally.
+Use the following commands to clone the project, navigate to the project directory, getting the dependencies and then finally running the FastAPI application locally.

 1) git clone https://github.com/ishar19/backend.git
 2) cd backend